nbramblett/AdventOfCode2022/README.md

 I got pretty thrown off by the fact that Kotlin doesn't let you cast a Char to Int directly, had to go look it up and learn about `.code`.
 There's almost definitely a better way to calculate the values, but this worked nicely.
 The built-in `chunked()` method was a godsend for Part 2 also, though I did get misled originally by trying `partition()`.

+### Day 4

+Pretty happy with my approach to this one tbh.
+I got to try a couple of new language features and the end result is a fairly elegant boolean check.
+It's basically calculating overlapping hitboxes in a video game, which I have done before, so I did have a bit of an advantage there.